ChrisJFarr/CppFinalProject/README.md

 class Optimizer
   Use adam
-  Initialize with default lr and include decay param
+  Initialize with default lr and include decay param This class has read/write access to the shared model parameters

 Efficient computation resource: https://gist.github.com/nadavrot/5b35d44e8ba3dd718e595e40184d03f0 For efficiency threads can be used for multiple simultaneous examples to fill